yosh778/YsVIII-tools/README.md

 Extracts all strings from an input PLT archive into the given output text file.

+## TBB
+### Unpacking

+Usage : `node tbbconv.js unpack <inputTBB> <outputCSV>`

+Converts a TBB input file into a CSV output file.

 ### Packer

-Usage : `plt <input> <output>`
+Usage : `node tbbconv.js pack <inputCSV> <outputTBB> (--enc shift-jis)`

-Packs a text PLT into a binary PLT output archive.
+Converts a CSV input file into a TBB output file.

+Add the `--enc shift-jis` argument to repack a into shift-jis (CSV is unicode)

 ## Credits

-Credits to Tony Blue for helping get the game on 3.60, [weaknespase](https://github.com/weaknespase) for the checksum algorithm, & [vampirexxxx](https://github.com/vampirexxxx) who is a big help in hacking the assets !
+Credits to Tony Blue for helping get the game on 3.60, [weaknespase](https://github.com/weaknespase) for the XAST checksum + TBB tools, & [vampirexxxx](https://github.com/vampirexxxx) who is a big help in hacking the assets !